CopterExpress/clover/roswww_static/README.md

 ## Instructions

-* Run `main.py` node and it will generate the symlinks and index file.
+* Run `update` script and it will generate the symlinks and index file: `rosrun roswww_static update`.
 * Point your static web server path to `~/.ros/www`.

-You can rerun `main.py` if the list of installed packages changes.
+You can rerun `update` if the list of installed packages changes.

 ## Parameters

 * `index` – path for index page, otherwise packages list would be generated.
 * `default_package` – if set then the index page would redirect to this package's page.